offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} major histocompatibility complex` - A region of DNA containing genes linked to the immune system.
 The genes in this region are highly diverse, to the point that it's unlikely for two individuals to have the genes in the exact same form.

- * `{bm} trie` - A rooted tree that holds a set of sequences.
+ * `{bm} trie/(\btrie)/i` - A rooted tree that holds a set of sequences.
 Shared prefixes between those sequences are collapsed into a single path while the non-shared remainders split out as deviating paths.

    ```{svgbob}
    * "Trie for [banal, banned, banana]"